Watersheddings: Origins

-The stadium known as Watersheddings, named after the area of Oldham that it was located in, was built in 1889.
+The stadium known as Watersheddings, named after the area of Oldham where it was located in, was built in 1889.
 It was constructed on the east side of a reservoir, Ruby Mill and Longfield Mill and north of Longfield Lane.
 At the same time the Oldham Cricket Ground was built adjacent to the stadium on its east side and a lawn tennis ground was constructed on its north side.

 History

 Oldham Football Club (more commonly known as Oldham Rugby League Football Club) moved from their Clarksfield Ground and played their first match at the new Watersheddings stadium on 28 September 1889 against Swinton.